koido/gnomad-mcp/README.md

 This MCP server provides a programmatic interface to the Genome Aggregation Database ([gnomAD](https://gnomad.broadinstitute.org/)) API, supporting multiple API versions (**v2.1.1**, **v3.1.2**, **v4.1.0**).
 It abstracts version-specific field and schema differences, exposing a unified API for downstream tools and users.

+## Status

+🚧 **Under Active Development** 🚧

+This project is under active development.
+APIs and features may change without notice.

 ## Supported gnomAD API Versions

 - **v4.1.0** (`gnomad_r4`)